 What is the purpose of an app?
 Obviously, to drive engagement and achieve conversion and serve consumers.
 The engagement and conversion are the key metrics of digital commerce on which the success of any sales and marketing endeavor is based.

 Shockingly, only 3 out of 100 users who opened up an app made an in-app purchase in Q3 2015.
 The percentage of conversion dipped drastically from tablet (3.30%) to smartphone (1.31%) as observed by eMarketer.
-So there is a lot of scope to improve this scenario and, fortunately, chatbots have the potential to bridge the gap between engagement and conversion.
+So there is a lot of scopes to improve this scenario and, fortunately, chatbots have the potential to bridge the gap between engagement and conversion.

 Related Blog: 3 Tips to Chatbot Development to Elevate CX